shaefelinger/codepedia/src/VUE/vue components.md

 ### `scoped`

-CSS is always global

-usually you define global CSS in app.vue
+CSS is always global  - is applied to all components!
+(Usually you define global CSS in app.vue)

--> for components add `scoped`-attribute to the style-tag
+-> To just use it in the component add `scoped`-attribute to the style-tag

 *scope* and isolate the styles to just this component.
 This way, these styles are specific to this component and won’t affect any other part of our application.